Food-Related Themes

 understand how your brain and nervous system influence eating

-develop realistic, supportive structures
+develop realistic, supportive systenms

 work with energy and capacity rather than against them